 - 1. All equipment purchases must be listed as separate tasks.
-Each equipment purchase must be clearly described and include specific justification how the purchase will help achieve the applicant's goals and objectives. - a.
+Each equipment purchase must be clearly described and include specific justification how the purchase will help achieve the applicant's goals and objectives. - a. e.g.: Task 1.1.1: Purchase Desktop Computer - b.
 Equipment purchases must comply with section 90-1-411 (1), MCA: "Money in the account may be used only for the purposes of this part, including purchasing technology to assist in collecting, maintaining, or disseminating land information and funding the budget required under 90-1-410." - 2.
 Please refer to the MLIA Grant Compliance Section for GIS Project Planning Grants eligible expenditures and activities. - 3.
 Please refer to Appendix B for requirements for collecting survey control.

 Project Schedule & Timeline - The proposed project must be completed within one year and be realistic in scope.
+The project scope of work must include estimated completion dates for all project tasks.